nadiarizki/QA-Portofolio/README.md

 __Quality Assurance Automation (on going)__
 *bootcamp by Sanbercode*
 Bootcamp (8 weeks) in Automation testing, covering skills in web and API automation test and performance test
+#### What i've learned:
+* Web automation using Cypress and Mochawsome Reporter
+* Web automation using Katalon